projectcalico/calico/getting-started/kubernetes/self-managed-public-cloud/aws.md

 As an alternative to {{site.prodname}} for both networking and network policy, you can use Amazon’s VPC CNI plugin for networking, and {{site.prodname}} for network policy.
 The advantage of this approach is that pods are assigned IP addresses associated with Elastic Network Interfaces on worker nodes.
 The IPs come from the VPC network pool and therefore do not require NAT to access resources outside the Kubernetes cluster.

-Set your kops cluster configuration to
+Set your kops cluster configuration to:

 ```
 networking:
   amazonvpc: {}
 ```
-Then install Calico for network policy only after the cluster is up and ready.
+Then install {{site.prodname}} for network policy only after the cluster is up and ready.

 ##### Kubespray